-- BC/DE23.
+BC/DE23.
 Many self-employed people and professionals do not consider what they do a "business" and don't believe BC/DE23 applies to them.
 ENTER [1-UNINCORPORATED] and make an [F2] NOTE.
-If R is very clear that some other category applies (e.g., partnership), note it in the [F2] NOTE. - BC/DE25a.
-We are looking for the number of employees at the location the Head/Wife/"Wife" works.
-If they work for Walmart, we want to know how many people are employed at that particular store, not nationwide.
+If R is very clear that some other category applies (e.g., partnership), note it in the [F2] NOTE.